 Alpha Synuclein: Structure

-α-synuclein is a 140-amino acid protein that contains a sequence motif unique to the synuclein family (Murray et al., 2003).
-The protein has three different domains: 1) an N terminal, 2) C terminal, and 3) middle NAC domain.
-The N terminal region contains all the mutations associated with PD, and consists of conserved residue repeats (KTK(E/Q)GV) that form amphipathic alpha helixes.
+Alpha synuclein is a 140-amino acid protein that contains a sequence motif unique to the synuclein family10.
+The protein has three different domains in its structure: 1) an N- terminal (residues 1-60), 2) a central NAC domain (residues 61-95), and 3) a C- terminal (96-140).
+The N- terminal region contains all the mutations associated with PD, and consists of conserved residue repeats (KTK(E/Q)GV) that form amphipathic alpha helixes.
 The size of the repeats, along with their lipid binding ability enables the peptide to form three helical turns and directly contact the membrane.
-The polar C terminus is defined by an abundance of three residues (proline, aspartate, and glutamate) (Dehay et al., 2015) and is less conserved than the N terminus (Bendor et al., 2013).
-A C terminal deletion causes increased α-synuclein aggregation, which suggests that this domain regulates protein accumulation (Murray et al., 2003).
-Finally, the NAC domain contains many hydrophobic amino acids that are key in α-synuclein aggregation (Dehay et al., 2015).
+The polar C- terminus is defined by an abundance of three residues (proline, aspartate, and glutamate)3 and is less conserved than the N- terminus11.
+A C- terminal deletion causes increased alpha synuclein aggregation, which suggests that this domain regulates protein accumulation10.
+Finally, the NAC domain contains many hydrophobic amino acids that are key in alpha synuclein aggregation3.

-There is conflicting research on α-synuclein’s native structure; originally the protein was described as unfolded, but recent discoveries have suggested that it remains folded in a solution.
-For example, Wang et al. (2011) described α-synuclein as a stable helically folded tetramer without lipid bilayers or micelles.
-The most plausible explanation for the findings of multiple conformations of α-synuclein is that the protein exists in many oligomeric states in a dynamic equilibrium (Dehay et al., 2015).
+There is conflicting research on alpha synuclein’s native structure; originally the protein was described as unfolded, but recent discoveries have suggested that it remains folded in a solution.
+For example, Wang et al. (2011) described alpha synuclein as a stable helically folded tetramer without lipid bilayers or micelles.
+The most plausible explanation for the findings of multiple conformations of alpha synuclein is that the protein exists in many oligomeric states in a dynamic equilibrium3.